Backstreet Boys (1997 album): Marketing

 To promote the album the group appeared on Live with Regis and Kathie Lee, Saturday Night Live, MTV, The Ricki Lake Show, The Rosie O'Donnell Show, Soul Train and All That.
 The group also appeared on Sabrina the Teenage Witch, and a remix of "Hey, Mr. DJ (Keep Playin' This Song)" was included on the show's soundtrack.

 Reception

 Critical reception

 The album received generally positive reviews.
 Steve Jones of USA Today rated it three stars out of four, commenting that the Backstreet Boys "are confident enough in their voices not to let them get lost in waves of harmonies."
 Allmusic rated the album four out of five stars, with Stephen Thomas Erlewine calling it "thoroughly enjoyable" and the group "as reliant on their personality as they are their talent".
 Billboard was complimentary of the different styles presented on the album, regarding "Quit Playing Games" and the lead singles as "lethally catchy" and the cover of "Set Adrift on Memory Bliss" to show "more sophisticated musical leanings".
+Reviewing it for the NME, Ian Fortnam gave it zero out of ten, and said that the album was "the hollow sound of aural anaemia."

 In 2005, Bill Lamb of About.com described the album as "an engaging mix of uptempo dance music and sweet ballads".